-more about our Journal...
+More about our Journal...

 We believe that philosophy is not the only discipline equipped to interface with philosophical ideas.
-That is why our biannual Interdisciplinary Philosophy Journal brings together aspiring and established professionals, from a range of mediums, methodologies and perspectives, to celebrate the collaborative insights of visual art, poetry, short-form fl ash essays, and long-form interviews.
-In doing so, we intend to promote and preserve what philosophy has to offer to those who are both familiar and less familiar with the field, in an accessible and engaging manner.
+That is why our Interdisciplinary Philosophy Journal brings together aspiring and established professionals, from a range of mediums, methodologies and perspectives, to celebrate the collaborative insights of visual art, poetry, short-form fl ash essays, and long-form interviews.

 Each issue of our Journal therefore comprises a ‘total work of art’: a carefully curated, interdisciplinary investigation of one theme within one design schema, in order to help generate novel insights and achieve a more unified vantage-point.

 Issues No.1 and No.2 were funded by the June Cockburn Prize in affiliation with the University of Glasgow.
+Issue No.3 was in part funded by the University of Glasgow's Student Enterprise.

 Past issues have involved the following philosophers: logician Graham Priest, metaphysicians Roy Sorenson and Ricki Bliss, philosopher/theologist John D. Caputo, as well as philosophy of language and aesthetics Gary Kemp, to name a few.